-As a very rough rule of thumb, in average parts of the UK the cost of house building (excluding the land and excluding design fees) will vary between about £800/m² for a very simple design with no frills up to about £1,800 for a house with quite a high design standard and a high specification of materials and finishes. £1100/m² might sit in the middle.
+As a very rough rule of thumb, in average parts of the UK the cost of house building (excluding the land and excluding design fees) will vary between about £1000/m² for a very simple design with no frills up to about £1,800 for a house with quite a high design standard and a high specification of materials and finishes. £1200/m² might be what you pay for a sort of “average semi”.
 Of course it can go way higher than all this if you get carried away with your imagination!

 As another rough rule of thumb, half of this cost will be accounted for by materials and half by labour.
 It is strange how these two tend to be roughly equal.

 All these costs will increase by maybe up to 35% in areas such as central London and will decrease somewhat in cheaper parts of the country.
 The cost per square metre is based on the total floor area inside of the external walls and includes the internal walls area.

 This is the sort of quote builders might come up with if you asked them to do all the work.
 Depending on how much of the organising and manual work you do yourself, the cost will reduce proportionally.

 Architects fees will be around 7% for new build and 10.5% for existing buildings and there will be other fees. (that is as a percentage of the total building cost including labour and materials.
 The cost of land is of course an entirely separate matter and little to do with building costs or professional fees.)